MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/2022-updates.md

 ---
-description: List of changes to the PowerShell documentation for 2022 ms.date: 01/03/2023
+description: List of changes to the PowerShell documentation for 2022 ms.date: 02/02/2023
 title: What's New in PowerShell-Docs for 2022
 ---
 # What's new in PowerShell Docs for 2022

-This article lists some of the changes to docs during the previous month and celebrates the contributions from the community.
+This article lists notable changes to docs during the previous month and celebrates the contributions from the community.

 Help us make the documentation better for you.
 Read the [Contributor's Guide][contrib] to learn how